pymupdf/PyMuPDF/docs/textpage.rst

 Spans contain the actual text.
 A line contains **more than one span only**, if it contains text with different font properties.

 *(Changed in version 1.14.17)* Spans now also have a *bbox* key (again).
+*(Changed in version 1.17.6)* Spans now also have an *origin* key.

 =============== =====================================================================
 **Key**             **Value**
 =============== =====================================================================
-bbox            span rectangle, formatted as *tuple(fitz.Rect)* font            font name *(str)* size            font size *(float)* flags           font characteristics *(int)*
+bbox            span rectangle, formatted as *tuple(fitz.Rect)* origin          *tuple* coordinates of the first character's bottom left point font            font name *(str)* size            font size *(float)* flags           font characteristics *(int)*